sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 It’s hard to say what this code is doing, and it feels like there’s a bug: it only cares about the last product in a list.

-If it’s indeed a bug, and the intention was to check if _some_ of the products have the expected type, then the `some()` array method would be the best choice:
+If it’s indeed a bug, and the intention was to check if _some_ products have the expected type, then the `some()` array method would be the best choice:

 <!-- const products = [{type: 'pizza'}, {type: 'coffee'}], expectedType = 'pizza' -->